BeLeap/SSTF/SSTF.md

             1. We can know what code is vulnarable
             2. So we only trace the code can be attacked(e.g. read, write)
 5. Intel Memory Protection
-    1. Can Change Memory's attribute
+    1. Can Change Whole Memory's attribute (at once!!!!)